 Your girlfriend means well when she tries to give you style advice, but politely decline her input (and if all else fails, remind her of the hissy fit she’d throw if you tried to decide which shoes and bag go with the dress she’s wearing).

-She may be trying to turn you into an idealise image in her head that isn’t at all practical or flattering for you in reality.
+She might mean well but she also might be trying to turn you into an idealised image in her head that isn’t at all practical or flattering for you in reality.

 Likewise, don’t be afraid to speak up with your cutter.
 If the cut you’re getting doesn’t appear to be what you agreed on, say something.
 The sooner you let a stylist know things are getting off track, the more easily they can get back on the right one.
 One wrong snip is salvageable.